Breaking the Coupled Cluster Barrier for Machine Learned Potentials of Large Molecules: The Case of 15-atom Acetylacetone

-The database used to calculate the difference potential $\Delta V_{CC-LL}$ was generated by choosing 2151 geometries from the MP2 data base and calculating the LCCSD(T)-F12 energies at these geometries using Molpro.\cite{MOLPRO_brief} The points chosen included the 1100 geometries nearest to the global minimum (denoted GM) and the saddle point for the H-atom transfer (denoted SP), and another 1051 taken by choosing a random integer that indicated their position on a list, discarding choices whose energies were more than 30,000 cm$^{-1}$, and stopping the selection when the requisite number of choices had been made.
-This small number of points is chosen to produce a new PES with a barrier for H-atom transfer that is much closer to the direct LCCSD(T) one than the MP2 one, which as noted is more than 1 kcal/mol low.
+The data base we used to calculate the difference potential, $\Delta V_{CC-LL}$, is described by the energy histogram in Fig. \ref{fig: EHist}(b).
+The LCCSD(T) energies are relative to the LCCSD(T) energy at the MP2 global minimum.
+The data base is composed of the 500 geometries that are clustered near to the GM, as determined by choosing the RMS bond difference for the 105 bond lengths to be less than 0.3 \AA~ when comparing the geometry to that of the GM, and another 1651 taken by a) choosing a random integer that indicated their position on a list of the remaining MP2 points, b) discarding choices whose MP2 energies were more than 30 000 cm$^{-1}$, and c) stopping the selection when the requisite number of choices had been made.
+Again, the aim was to produce a difference PES that spans the same range of configurations as the original lower-level PES, namely, one that included points near the GM and SP but not specifically chosen to be along the reaction coordinate.

-Figures \ref{fig: EHist}(a) and (b) show histograms of the MP2 data base and the difference energies obtained from the LCCSD(T)-F12 energies.
-The MP2 energies are relative to the MP2 global minimum and the LCCSD(T) ones are also relative to that GM.
-The MP2 data base has peaks near the GM and SP and a broad distribution up to an energy of about 40 000 cm$^{-1}$.
 The difference data base shows a peak near zero energy difference with a distribution stretching from approximately -1500 to 800 cm$^{-1}$.

-Of course, these 1d histograms do not capture the correlation between the two energy groups; this correlation is shown in Figure \ref{fig: EHist}(c).
-Clearly, there isn't a simple correlation.
-The largest energy differences are for geometries whose MP2 energies are between 10 000 and 20 000 cm$^{-1}$ whereas small difference are seen for MP2 energies as large as 30 000 cm$^{-1}$.
+Figure \ref{fig: EHist}(c) shows the correlation between the MP2 energies and those of the difference potential (LCCSD(T)-MP2).
+Note that the MP2 energies at which LCCSD(T) energies were calculated span the range from 0 to about 30 000 cm$^{-1}$.
+It is clear that there is no systematic correlation between the MP2 energy and the difference energy.
+The largest energy differences are for geometries whose MP2 energies are between 10 000 and 20 000 cm$^{-1}$ whereas small differences are seen for MP2 energies as large as 30 000 cm$^{-1}$.
+The scatter of energies makes it clear that the difference potential is global in nature.
+Further, as can be seen, the density of points for the difference potential mirrors the density of MP2 energies.
+This is already an indicator the difference potential spans a very similar range of configurations as the original MP2 energies.
+Further support comes from looking at the distribution of geometries discussed next.